jackzhaojin/career-blogs/LinkedIn2025/2025-06-08-adobe-eds-cms-shift/2025-06-08-actual-blog.md

 # From CQ to EDS: A Platform Evolution

-Back when Day entered the CMS space with CQ5, it wasn’t first. **but it was better**.
+Back when Day entered the CMS space with CQ5, it wasn’t first. **But it was better**.
 Authoring stood out.
 Dispatcher came bundled.
 TarMK made deployment easier.
 Compared to Documentum and others, CQ offered a unified way to manage content that was both powerful and intuitive.

 Then came AEM as a Cloud Service (AEMaaCS).
 A big step forward.
 Infrastructure became Adobe’s responsibility.
 Clients stopped worrying about replication queues and JVM tuning.
 It moved AEM into the containerized world. **But even so, many of the legacy assumptions stayed**.
 Authoring was still tied to Sites.
 Deployment pipelines still required dev ops overhead.
 Monoliths got smaller.
 But didn’t disappear.